kludda/home_es_sim/README.md

 ### Sources
 **Source**: Something that "generates" energy on your side of the grid connection.

 There can be many sources.
 At this point only PV simulation is developed.
-For existing PV systems production data is available in the Tibber API and could be developed.
-Importing from CSV could easily be added.
+Importing from CSV could easily be added (see EON home consumption import).
 One can imagine other loads e.g. actual or simulated hydro.

 #### PV simulation

 The simulation uses [PVLIB](https://pvlib-python.readthedocs.io/en/stable/).
 The generated energy will be based on a [Typical Meteorological Year (TMY)](https://joint-research-centre.ec.europa.eu/photovoltaic-geographical-information-system-pvgis/pvgis-tools/pvgis-typical-meteorological-year-tmy-generator_en) and will be the same regardless of which year you use for home consumption data.
 This obviously creates a mismatch between the actual weather causing the consumption and the simulated PV energy.

+PVLIB support e.g. defining a [horizon shading the PV array ](https://pvlib-python.readthedocs.io/en/stable/gallery/shading/plot_simple_irradiance_adjustment_for_horizon_shading.html) and much more.
+For simplicity this is not supported by this tool.

 Example project definition file entry:
 ```